 What ‘simple pleasures’ have you enjoyed recently?

-- about 11 ounces/320 grams good quality chocolate (I used about two thirds milk chocolate and one third white)
+- 11 ounces good quality chocolate I used about two thirds milk chocolate and one third white

 - Line a baking tin with baking paper (I used a 10 x 7 inch tin but it would be fine to use a slightly larger one).